drodriguezSRL/ORBSLAM3_implementation/README.md

 docker-compose up #starts all the services/containers in the background (e.g, ROS2 + GPU + SLAM pipeline)
 ```

+#### Build Pangolin
+Pangolin is a lightweight C++ library for visualization and GUI.
+You can use it to display 3D camera trajectories, render the map, show keyframes and landmarks, and provie a real-time GUI window to interact with the SLAM pipeline.

+Pangolin is a hard dependency.
+The visual side of ORB-SLAM3 won't work without it.

+---
 docker commands (to be removed later on):
 ```
 docker image sl  #list all images, also docker images